 Welcome to my website!
 I am Camila Angulo (pronouns: she/her/hers).
 I am an Assistant Professor in the Division of Political Studies at the Center for Research and Teaching in Economics (CIDE, Mexico City).
 I received my Ph.D. degree in Political Science from the University of Wisconsin—Madison.
-My research interests include political economy of development, violence, corruption, public opinion, political behavior, and quantitative methods.
-My dissertation focuses on the political economy of public goods provisioning amid violence.
-Specifically, I analyze how violence and transparency affect the participation of the private sector in the provision of roads and health care services in Colombia.
+My research interests include political economy of development, violence, public opinion, and quantitative methods.
+My current research agenda focuses on the political economy of public goods provisioning amid violence.
+Specifically, I analyze how violence and transparency affect the participation of the private sector in the provision of public goods and services.

 Before receiving my Ph.D. degree in the U.S., I received my B.A. and M.A. degrees in Political Science from the Department of Political Science at Universidad de Los Andes in Colombia, my home country.
 In Colombia, I worked as a research and teaching assistant at the Latin American Public Opinion Project (LAPOP) and in the Department of Political Science at Uniandes, respectively.
 I also worked as lecturer at Universidad Sergio Arboleda and Universidad de San Buenaventura.